scunnac/tantale/README.md

 ```

 - This is still a **work in progress** and is not necessarily fully and **properly** implemented!!!
-- Documentation is also minimal and not necessarily up-to-date.
+- Documentation could be improved and extended.
 - If you feel like contributing, that is great, please send me an email: sebastien.cunnac@ird.fr
 - tantale has been written with only Linux systems in mind and will very likely not work on other OS (eg Windows)
 - Some of tantale wrappers use code written in other languages.
 For them to work, you must ideally have Java and Perl on the PATH in your system.